grantjenks/python-sortedcontainers/docs/performance-scale.rst

 The above is why some consider :doc:`Sorted Containers<index>` unscalable.
-Because the load is not chosen dynamically, in theoretical analysis, it must be treated as a constant with respect to "n" which makes it proportional to 1.
+Because the load is not chosen dynamically, in theoretical analysis, it must be treated as a constant with respect to `n` which makes it proportional to 1.

-In practice, the default load is 1,000 which is generally closer to the square root or cube root of "n".
-Consider where "m" is proportional to the square root of "n":
+In practice, the default load is 1,000 which is generally closer to the square root or cube root of `n`.
+Consider where `m` is proportional to the square root of `n`:

 .. math::